khalid999devs/Numerical_Project_Team_Smashers/Regression/Polynomial_Regression/README.md

 ### Advantages:

-- Can model complex nonlinear trends
-- More flexible than linear regression
+- Can model complex nonlinear trends with more flexibility than linear regression
-- Provides accurate approximation within data range
+- Provides accurate approximation within the given data range

 ### Disadvantages:

-- Higher degree may cause overfitting
+- Higher degree polynomials may cause overfitting and are computationally expensive
-- Computationally expensive
-- Poor extrapolation outside the data range
+- Poor extrapolation outside data range with potential numerical instability

 ## Polynomial Regression Code